microhh/readthedocs/source/Tutorials/Overview.rst

 |

+..
+    :width: 800 is the width of the text.
+    The width is specified for all images, as it seems that specifying the width creates clickable images

 Output
 ------------

-In addition to the classes in the decision tree there are classes that control the output settings.
+In addition to the aspects in the decision tree there are classes that control the output settings.
 These are:

 1. domain average statistics: :ref:`Statistics ``[Stats]```